antigua guatemala

 Typically, you have 4 hour classes in the morning (private or group), before spending the afternoon working on any homework or enjoying Antigua.
 You can also join Spanish school with a homestay included.
 These are more expensive, as meals are often included too, but it means you’ll likely improve on your Spanish even quicker.

-The best way to see new place, and uncover what it has to offer, is through a walking tour.
+The best way to see new place, and uncover what it has to offer, is through an Antigua walking tour.
 Whether that’s done through an organised private tour, a free walking group or a self-guided walk, this is an absolute must to explore Antigua.

 My sister and I found numerous tours on TripAdvisor and through our hostel, all ranging from £15-75 and lasting between 3-8 hours.
 These included tours of Antigua, food tours and excursions to nearby ranches and the infamous volcanoes nearby (Pacaya and Acatenango).